Shockvaluemedia/directfanz-project/PAGE_STATUS_REPORT.md

 **Status: GOOD** 🟢

-The DirectFanz platform demonstrates solid core functionality with an 80% success rate.
+The DirectFanZProject platform demonstrates solid core functionality with an 80% success rate.
 The critical user authentication and content creation flows are working well.
 The main gaps are in user management and administrative features, which are essential for a complete platform but don't prevent basic operation.

-**Recommendation:** With the addition of the 4 missing core pages, the platform will be ready for initial beta testing and can support the basic creator-fan interaction model that DirectFanz is built around.
+**Recommendation:** With the addition of the 4 missing core pages, the platform will be ready for initial beta testing and can support the basic creator-fan interaction model that DirectFanZProject is built around.